suffolklibraries/lgc/content/collections/events/cinema-club-23-08.md

   [01473 296666](tel:01473296666)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1748422751
+updated_at: 1748422800
 duplicated_from: 286af783-a560-4bba-b169-e1fd55c92d25
 ---
-Join us to watch Hook at our Cinema Club
+Join us to watch Muppet Treasure Island at our Cinema Club